cs1302uga/cs1302-tutorials/visibility/visibility.rst

 they omitted a visibility modifier in the top-level class declaration.
 Had they declared it public, for example, then the example would have compiled.

+As an aside, the UML diagram for this example also includes a private constructor [6]_!
+You can read about it in the footnote.

 ..
-[5] In Java, two files are said to b in separate packages whenever
+[5] In Java, two files are said to be in **different packages** whenever
        their package statements are not identical.
+Don't let the directory structure for some packages confuse you into believing something that's not true.
+For example, although the directory for package ``cs1302.foo.bar`` might be inside the directory for package ``cs1302.foo``, they're both considered by the compiler to be in different packages.

+..
+[6] A **private constructor** may seen counterintuitive -- after all, constructors
+       are used to make objects of a class, and constructor calls often occur in other classes.
+There are, however, some valid use cases:

+       :Prevent Object Creation: TODO

+       :Restrict Object Creation: TODO

 Protected Visibility
 ********************